Lady Saw: 1998–2003: 99 Ways

 In February 1998, Saw released her first greatest hits album entitled Raw, the Best of Lady Saw.
 In December 1998, Saw released her fourth album 99 Ways, which charted at number 10 on Billboard's Top Reggae Albums chart.

 In 1999 she had a major hit in the United States with "Smile", recorded with Vitamin C, which peaked at number 18 on the Billboard Hot 100, also a major hit in New Zealand and Canada, and certified gold with over 500,000 sales.
 In 2002, her collaboration with No Doubt, "Underneath It All", which reached number three in the US and sold more than three million copies, reaching triple platinum certification.
-The track won a Grammy Award for 'Best Performance by a Duo or Group'.
+The track won No Doubt a Grammy Award for 'Best Performance by a Duo or Group'.

 2004–2007: Strip Tease and Walk Out

 In August 2004, Lady Saw released her fifth album Strip Tease.
 The album charted at number 84 on Billboard's Top R&B/Hip-Hop Albums chart and number 14 Billboard's Top Reggae Albums chart.
 The lead single "I've Got Your Man" garnered much worldwide success and charted at number 58 on Billboard's Hot R&B/Hip-Hop Songs.
 The album also spawn the singles: "Man is the Least", "Move Your Body", and "Loser".

 In 2006, she was featured on the Steven Seagal song "Strut", which she also co-wrote.
 It has achieved internet fame under the incorrect name Me Want The Punani, a repeated lyric from the song.

 In March 2007, Saw released the single "No Less Than a Woman (Infertility)".
 The song addressed the many problems that women have involving infertility.
 In April 2007, Saw released her sixth album Walk Out, which peaked at number 8 on the Top Reggae Albums chart.
 Saw released two more singles: "Chat to Mi Back" and "Me and My Crew (The Rae)".
 Later that year, she performed on the main stage at Jamaica's annual Reggae Sumfest.